 Otto drew his chair nearer to the table, leaned upon it with his elbow, and looked his cousin squarely in the face.
 'In short,' he asked, 'not manly?'
 'Well,' Gotthold hesitated, 'not manly, if you will.'
 And then with a laugh, 'I did not know that you gave yourself out to be manly,' he added.
-'It was one of the points that I inclined to like about you; inclined, I believe, to admire.
-The names of virtues exercise a charm on most of us; we must lay claim to all of them, however incompatible; we must all be both daring and prudent; we must all vaunt our pride and go to the stake for our humility.
+'It was one of the points that I inclined to like about you; inclined, I believe, to admire. \mathbf{F} The names of virtues exercise a charm on most of us; we must lay claim to all of them, however incompatible; we must all be both daring and prudent; we must all vaunt our pride and go to the stake for our humility.
 Not so you.
 Without compromise you were yourself: a pretty sight.
-I have always said it: none so yoid of all pretence as Otto.'
-'Pretence and effort both!' cried Otto.
-'A dead dog in a canal is more alive.
-And the question, Gotthold, the question that I have to face is this: Can I not, with effort and self-denial, can I not become a tolerable sovereign?'
+I have always said it: none so void of all pretence as Otto.' [•]Pretence and effort both !' cried Otto. [•]A dead dog in a canal is more alive.
+And the question, Gotthold, the question that I have to face is this: Can I not, with effort and self-denial, can I not become a tolerable sovereign ?'
 'Never,' replied Gotthold.
 'Dismiss the notion.
 And besides, dear child, you would not try.'
 'Nay, Gotthold, I am not to be put by,' said Otto.
 'If I am constitutionally unfit to be a sovereign, what am I doing with this money, with this palace, with these guards?
 And I-a thief-am to execute the law on others?'
 'I admit the difficulty,' said Gotthold.

 'Well, can I not try?' continued Otto.
 'Am I not bound to try?
-And with the advice and help of such a man as you----' "Me!' cried the librarian.
-"Now, God forbid!"
-'Now I wonder in what diseased imagination,' Gotthold said, 'that preposterous monster saw the light of day ?'
-'It was one of your own trade-a writer; one Roederer,' said Otto.
+And with the advice and help of such a man as you......'
+'Me!' cried the librarian.
+'Now, God forbid!'
+Otto, though he was in no very smiling humour, could not forbear to smile.
+'Yet I was told last night,' he laughed, 'that with a man like me to impersonate, and a man like you to touch the springs, a very possible government could be composed.'
+'Now I wonder in what diseased imagination,' Gotthold said, 'that preposterous monster saw the light of day?'
+It was one of your own trade-a writer; one Roederer,' said Otto.